anilsandra/is-it-Prime/README.md

 ### Installing

-Open this project in Xcode and run on simulator or your own apple device.
+Open this project in Xcode and run on simulator or on your own apple device.